Semester placements remaining for Fall 2020/Spring 2021 (both terms): 1

 Getting Credit for Studies Abroad

-Semester II: Mid July to mid November
+Semester II: Late July - Mid November

 Please note: Australia is on the Southern Hemisphere and their seasons are backwards.
 If you decide to study in Australia for the Academic Year (July-June), you will not be permitted to stay in on-campus accommodation for the summer months of Nov-Dec-Jan and you will be responsible for securing private accommodation during that time.
 If you would prefer to study for two terms without a summer break in between, consider studying abroad for a Calendar Year (Feb-Nov) rather than an Academic Year.

 The University provides on-campus and off-campus student accommodation in Hobart and Launceston through Accommodation Services.
 Whether you’re studying in Hobart or Launceston, there are a variety of on-campus and off-campus accommodation options to choose from.
 Most consist of single rooms with shared facilities, as well as six-bedroom apartments and a limited number of one and two-bedroom flats.